 From Windymile Cabin, Turn left on VA-252 S for 1 mi Turn right onto VA-39 W for 7.7 mi turn right onto an unmarked dirt lane, and arrive at the Parking area.

-There will be a little wooden sign at the intersection... pointing up the mountain (left).
+Look for a little wooden sign (easy to miss) at the intersection... pointing left. up the mountain (northeast) the Chambers Ridge Trail.

 The climb is steep through a couple of switchbacks, leading to to a high rock face, where there might be a sign warning of hazards.